SamitDharia/SmartCFDTradingAgent_Revolut/docs/ROADMAP.md

 ---

-### Phase 5: Future Enhancements & Live Deployment (Next Steps)
+### Phase 5: Pre-Deployment Validation & Live Operations (Next Steps)

-This phase focuses on deploying the agent to a live environment and continuously improving its capabilities.
+This phase focuses on final validation, deploying the agent to a live environment, and continuously improving its capabilities.

+- [ ] **Comprehensive Peer Review & Code Audit**: Conduct a thorough peer review of the entire codebase, focusing on logic, security, and adherence to best practices.
+Engage a third-party expert to audit the strategy and risk management components before deploying with real capital.
 - [ ] **Data Feed Redundancy & Health**: Decouple data from execution.
 Integrate a primary, exchange-native data feed (e.g., Kraken, Coinbase) and use Alpaca as a fallback and for order execution.
 Implement a "data-health gate" to validate data quality in real-time and backfill gaps.
 - [ ] **Enhanced Monitoring and Alerting**: Implement a more sophisticated monitoring solution (e.g., Prometheus/Grafana) and set up alerts for critical events.
 - [ ] **Cloud Deployment & CI/CD**: Deploy the agent to a cloud environment (e.g., AWS, GCP) and establish a continuous integration and deployment pipeline.